vitor-mariano/react-fission/README.md

 ----|-----
 `npm run build` | `yarn build`

-The files should be compiled inside `public` folder.
-This is your app folder and you should use that to publish your app in production.
+The files will be compiled inside `public` folder.
+This is your app folder and you must use this to publish your app in production.

 ## Available commands